 Any instance of E29 Design or Procedure may be associated with other designs or procedures.

-The P69.1 has type property of P69 is associated with allows the nature of the association to be specified; examples of types of association between instances of E29 Design or Procedure include: whole-part, sequence, prerequisite, etc procedure for glass blowing (E29) has association with procedure for glass heating (E29)
+The P69.1 has type property of P69 is associated with allows the nature of the association to be specified; examples of types of association between instances of E29 Design or Procedure include; whole-part sequence prerequisite etc.